arvidn/libtorrent/docs/manual.rst

 ``requested_blocks`` is a bitset with one bit per block in the piece.
 If a bit is set, it means that that block has been requested, but not necessarily fully downloaded yet.
 To know from whom the block has been requested, have a look in the ``peer`` array.
-The bit-index in the ``requested_blocks`` and ``finished_blocks`` correspons to the array-index into ``peers`` and ``num_downloads``.
+The bit-index in the ``requested_blocks`` and ``finished_blocks`` corresponds to the array-index into ``peers`` and ``num_downloads``.
 The array of peers is contains the address of the peer the piece was requested from.
 If a piece hasn't been requested (the bit in ``requested_blocks`` is not set) the peer array entry will be undefined.

 The ``finished_blocks`` is a bitset where each bit says if the block is fully downloaded or not.
 And the ``num_downloads`` array says how many times that block has been downloaded.
-When a piece fails a hash verification, single blocks may be redownloaded to see if the hash teast may pass then.
+When a piece fails a hash verification, single blocks may be re-downloaded to see if the hash test may pass then.

 get_peer_info()